 Nautical Wedding Favors

-Striped bottles of champagne with nautical bowties make for the perfect favor or groomsman gift at your seaside wedding.
+Navy-and-white-striped miniature bottles of Champagne with nautical bowties make for the perfect favor or groomsman gift at your seaside wedding.
 Cheers to that!

-Woven baskets are a surefire win for any coastal theme.
+Woven baskets are a surefire win for a beachy theme.
 These gorgeous basket lanterns keep with the vibe and maintain the airiness of the clear tent without weighing everything down.

 Cozy Reception Seating